• Recipe Index

 • White Granulated Sugar - Nothing fancy, just plain white sugar.

-• Certo (Liquid Pectin) - A product of SureJell, using liquid pectin means skiping the dissolving step in this strawberry freezer jam.
+• Certo (Liquid Pectin) - A product of SureJell, using liquid pectin means skipping the dissolving step in the other recipe for strawberry freezer jam.

 • Lemon Juice - I love the brightness the lemon juice adds to the jam.